-Dunkirk is a blue-collar town, with 47.28% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Dunkirk, you'll notice that it is more blue-collar than most other communities in America.
+47.28% of Dunkirk’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Dunkirk is a city of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Dunkirk who work in food service (12.98%), office and administrative support (11.39%), and sales jobs (8.21%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Dunkirk has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Dunkirk has few renters and college students.
 But the biggest reason it is quieter in Dunkirk than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Dunkirk may be for you.